 Alongside symptoms of ADHD, people often report difficulties relating to low mood, anxiety and disturbed sleep.

-Like many developmental and mental health conditions, the symptoms exist on a spectrum.
-Particularly in children, periods of restlessness and inattentiveness are perfectly normal and do not necessarily indicate ADHD.
+Like many developmental and mental health conditions, the symptoms exist on a continuum.
+Periods of restlessness and inattentiveness are perfectly normal and do not necessarily indicate ADHD.

 What we know already